 What to Pack for Strasbourg in December

-Travel Insurance — We don’t ever suggest traveling without travel insurance–anything can happen, and a special festive trip to Strasbourg is definitely a case of better safe than sorry.
+Travel Insurance — We don’t ever suggest traveling without travel insurance–anything can happen, and a Christmas trip to Strasbourg is definitely a case of better safe than sorry.

-Travel Adaptors for France — If you’re coming from outside of Europe, you’ll definitely want to make sure you can plug in your electronics once you arrive!
+Travel Adapters for France — If you’re coming from outside of Europe, you’ll definitely want to make sure you can plug in your electronics once you arrive!

-For Strasbourg in winter, I wore something similar to this and Jeremy wore something like this.
+When visiting Strasbourg in winter, I wore something similar to this, and Jeremy wore something like this.

 Warm Boots — When choosing the right winter boots for your trip to Strasbourg this December, keep in mind that comfort is key!

-I wore (and love) these boots on our recent trip, and Jeremy was very satisfied with these.
+I wore (and love) these boots on our recent trip, and Jeremy wore something similar to these.

 Lotion — Winter in France can be rough on the skin–be sure to pack a moisturizing lotion.